StoreConnect and Salesforce org compatibility guide

 :::warning You must enable Lightning Web Security before attempting to install StoreConnect from AppExchange. :::

-How to verify: In Salesforce Setup, go to Session Settings and confirm that Use Lightning Web Security for Lightning web components and Aura components is checked.
+How to verify: Go to Setup > Session Settings and confirm Use Lightning Web Security for Lightning web components and Aura components is selected.

-Note that LWS is an org-wide setting that Salesforce recommends for all orgs.
-Enabling it should not affect your existing components or apps, but it could.
-If you find this is the case, you will need to switch off LWS and resolve the issue in your other apps before retrying.
+LWS is an org-wide setting that Salesforce recommends for all orgs.
+Enabling it should not affect your existing components or apps, but it can.
+If it does, switch LWS off, resolve the issue in your other apps, then switch it on again before retrying the installation.

-How to fix: See Enable Lightning Web Security for StoreConnect for step-by-step instructions.
+How to fix: See enable Lightning Web Security for step-by-step instructions.

 Check 3: Standard objects